canonical/pebble/docs/how-to/run-services-reliably.md

         override: replace
         period: 30s
         timeout: 1s
+        threshold: 3
         http:
             url: http://127.0.0.1:5000/health
 ```

+The configuration above contains three key options that you can tweak for each health check:

+- `period`: How often to run the check (defaults to 10 seconds).
+- `timeout`: If the check hasn't responded before the timeout (defaults to 3 seconds), consider the check an error
+- `threshold`: After how many consecutive errors (defaults to 3) is the check considered "down"

-For more information, read [Health checks](../reference/health-checks) and [Layer specification](../reference/layer-specification).
+Besides the HTTP type, there are two more health check types in Pebble: `tcp`, which opens the given TCP port, and `exec`, which executes a user-specified command.
+For more information, see [Health checks](../reference/health-checks) and [Layer specification](../reference/layer-specification).

-## Restarting service on health check failure
+### Restarting the service when the health check fails

 To automatically restart services when a health check fails, use `on-check-failure` in the service configuration.

-For example, to restart `svc1` when the health check named `svc1-up` fails, use the following configuration:
+To restart `svc1` when the health check named `svc1-up` fails, use the following configuration:

 ```
 services: